|Organisations||EPCC, University of Edinburgh, University College London, University of Warwick|

 This testbed system and associated effort for enabling software, allows researchers to port their scientific and data-science applications to Field Programmable Gate Arrays (FPGAs) and explore performance and power advantages such technology provides.
 Composed of next-generation hardware and software, the testbed forms an important UK resource for exploring the future role of FPGA technology in science, engineering, and the broader computational science communities.

 In addition to the testbed hardware itself the project has been supported by Research Software Engineer (RSE) effort to develop the software stack to enable easier usage of FPGAs, driven by specific use cases from the Excalibur Design and Development Working Groups and other interested application communities.

-It is their intention that this will be a first step towards building a future community and ecosystem around the role of FPGAs in HPC, data science, AI, and machine learning workloads in the UK.
-The project will also be running a series of training events and workshops, and developing training material to ensure the system is accessible and usable.
+Project partners EPCC, UCL, and Warwick worked in collaboration with FPGA vendor Xilinx, Inc to deliver and operate the testbed.
+The testbed is envisaged as the foundation of a future community and ecosystem around the role of FPGAs in HPC, data science, AI, and machine learning workloads in the UK.
+To this end the project has run a series of training events and workshops, and developed training material to ensure the system is accessible and usable.